yagpdb-cc/yagpdb-cc/fun/starboard v2/readme.md

 # Starboard v2

-## **What is this?**
-This is modified version of the existing starboard custom command in the /fun/ folder.
-Several large changes have been made and more setup is required, this command now consists of two separate CC's that must be used simultaneously.
-The first command is the basic starboard, the second is a starboard channel listener.
-All features of the original starboard custom command should remain intact.
+This is version 2 of the starboard custom command.
+This package now consists of two custom commands, and a more elaborate setup is required.
+All features of the first version are also found in here.

 ## **Features added my me**